-When the application, transcripts, Parent Signature Page and two references have been received and reviewed, the Admissions Office will notify the applicant of the admission decision.
+When the application, transcripts, Parent Signature Page and two references have been received and reviewed, the Office of Enrollment Management will notify the applicant of the admission decision.
 If concerns are raised during the admission process about the applicant's ability to succeed academically and/or to contribute positively to the Florida College campus community, the file will be referred to the Special Admissions Committee for a determination of admittance.